akc42/football-mobile/Readme.md

 needs to use callbacks or promises) which I am using to manage passwords.
 But I've thought through the implications of not using transactions in that fairly specialist case and I can get by.

+### Cookies

+The application uses three cookies to simplify many aspects of the operation.
+The names of these cookies are settings in the database, with the expectation that each installation will use different names.
+Although this is not essential and the defaults loaded into the initial database are fine, it allows an added level of customisation that doesn't incur much penalty.

+The cookies are:-

+* A "visit" cookie, effectively allowing an unauthorised user to be walked through the registration and login process in the correct order.
+Because, at the moment, all current users don't yet have a password, and some may have to apply for membership because their email address has changed since they last played, and the membership process has multiple steps to it, we need to keep track of where a user is across multiple visits.
+This cookie does that.
+* A "user" cookie, is created when a user logs in.
+Dependant whether that user wants to be remembered or not determines whether we create a session cookie or one with a longer lifetime.
+The cookie holds user details and also a usage parameter.
+This allows a user to be *temporarily* logged in to edit their profile, but then logged out automatically when when they have finished and brought to the log on screen again.
+* A "cid" cookie, which is also created when the user first fully logs in.
+It records the competition id (cid) of the competition he is working with.
+This normally starts as the latest "open" competition, but the user is able to modify that from a menu.
+In particular, administrators can also see competitions that are not yet open and may wish to switch to work on that from an admin perspective.

 ### API structure